rocicorp/diff-server/README2.md

 # Introducing Replicant

-Replicant makes it dramatically easier to build these "offline-first" mobile applications.
-So much easier, we believe, that there is little reason for any mobile developer not to do so.
+Replicant dramatically reduces the difficulty to build these "offline-first" mobile applications.

 The key features that contribute to this leap in usability are:

 * **Transactions**: Replicant supports complex multikey read/write transactions.
 Transactions are arbitrary functions in a standard programming language, and run serially and completely isolated from each other.
-* **Conflict-free**: Virtually all conflicts are handled naturally by the protocol.
-All nodes are guaranteed to resolve to the same state once all transactions have been synced (aka "[strong eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency)").
+* **Conflict-free**: All nodes are guaranteed to resolve to the same state once all transactions have been synced (aka "[strong eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency#Strong_eventual_consistency)").
 Developers, in almost all cases, do not need to think about the fact that nodes are disconnected.
 They simply use the database as if it was a local database and synchronization happens behind the scenes.
 * **Standard Data Model**: The replicant data model is a simple document database.
 From an API perspective, it's